react-cosmos/react-cosmos/README.md

   // has styles attached, but bad for encapsulation.
   containerQuerySelector: '#app',

   // Enable hot module replacement.
-Use together with `hmrPlugin` option
-  // depending on your webpack configuration.
   hot: true,

-  // Add webpack.HotModuleReplacementPlugin.
-Don't enable this if your webpack
-  // config already adds it.
-  hmrPlugin: true,

   // These ones are self explanatory
   hostname: 'localhost',